Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Mathemes of the undecidable and of the evental site

-A clear illustration of the effect of event that in Badiou's opinion results in breaking with the determinants of the old paradigm, rather than just in moving beyond them, is the birth of relativistic physics: ``After Einstein's texts of 1905, if I am faithful to their radical novelty, I cannot continue to practice physics within its classical framework'' \cite[p.
-42]{E}.
-The novelty of relativistic physics cannot be reduced to a mere substitution of one formulas with others, more precise, because it gives rise to a completely new understanding of fundamental physical categories such as space, time, reference point or motion.
-For profound reasons classical mechanics rules out --- instead of simply not deciding it --- the very possibility of emerging the theory of relativity within its own conceptual framework.
+A clear illustration of the effect of event which in Badiou’s opinion results in breaking with the determinants of the old paradigm, rather than just in moving beyond them, is the birth of relativistic physics: ``After Einstein’s texts of 1905, if I am faithful to their radical novelty, I cannot continue to practice physics within its classical framework'' [Ethics, p.
+42].
+The novelty of relativistic physics cannot be reduced to a mere substitution of certain equations with different, more precise ones, because it gives rise to a completely new understanding of fundamental physical categories such as space, time, reference point or motion.
+For profound reasons classical mechanics rules out --- instead of simply not deciding it --- the very possibility of the theory of relativity emerging within its own conceptual framework.
 Similarly, the French revolution and communism --- essential examples of the effect of event --- violently rupture the historical order preceding them.
-The French revolution overthrew the king and established sovereignty of the people.
+The French revolution overthrew the king and established the sovereignty of the people.
 And if something can be said with certainty about any real or imaginary realization of the communist idea, it is that it definitely abolishes the ``capital-parliamentarism''.

 However, if one consequently identifies the effect of event with the structure of the generic extension, they need to conclude that these historical situations are by no means the effects of event.
-This is because a crucial property of every generic extension is that axioms of set theory remain valid in it.
-It is the very core of the method of forcing, stated in the Theorem of the Generic Model \cite[Th.
-14.5]{Jech}.
-Without this assumption, the original Cohen's construction would have no \emph{raison d'etre} because it would not establish undecidability of the cardinality of infinite power sets.
+This is because a crucial property of every generic extension is that axioms of set theory remain valid within it.
+It is the very core of the method of forcing, stated in the Theorem of the Generic Model [Jech, Th.
+14.5].
+Without this assumption, Cohen’s original construction would have no \emph{raison d’etre} because it would not establish the undecidability of the cardinality of infinite power sets.
 Let us say this once more: every generic extension satisfies axioms of set theory.
 In reference to historical situations, it must be conceded that a procedure of fidelity may modify a situation by forcing undecidable sentences, nonetheless it never overrules its organizing principles.